Jack-Coutts/csv_processing_for_cross_link_viz/README.md

 # Usage Instructions

-Download the python script called cross_link_csv.py from this repository.
+Download the python script called `cross_link_csv.p`y from this repository.

 When using the Command Prompt (Windows) or Terminal (Mac) type the dir (Windows) or ls (Mac) command to check what files are in the current folder/directory.
 The cd command followed by a directory/folder name